- Applying for Membership

 And push your commit:

-This will ask for your username and password on Github, once pushed, all files will be visible in the repository page on Github.
+This will ask for your username and PAT on Github, once pushed, all files will be visible in the repository page on Github.

 Formatting standards for KCP